ucb-sejits/ctree-tutorial/5-string_templates.rst

 sometimes it's more convenient to write the actual C code.
 We can do this in ctree using String Templates.

-String Templates allow you to put some C code in a string and insert it in the middle of the tree.
+String Templates allow you to put arbitrary C code in a string and insert it in the middle of the tree.
 The following example is an alternative implementation of ``NpMapTransformer`` using ``StringTemplate``:

 .. code:: python